 All brassicas need soil enriched with organic matter and decomposed, animal manure.
-They need lots of nitrogen, so if you are able to source some chook manure, add it (or poultry manure pellets) to your brassica patch.
-Every 10-14 days during growth, apply a diluted liquid fertiliser such as Seasol Powerfeed to spur them along.
+They need lots of nitrogen, so if you are able to source some chook manure or worm castings, add it (or poultry manure pellets) to your brassica patch.

 Brassica seedlings are prone to snail and slug attacks.
 Cabbage moth caterpillars can also wreak havoc with young plants.
 Consider using eggshells in the garden to deter these pests from your crops.

 If you are pressed for garden space, then I wouldn’t bother with growing onions.
 They take a long time to grow and can usually be purchased fairly cheaply from farmers markets or the green grocer.
 However if you have the space, then they are a fairly easy crop to grow.